-- a) Are linked to pre-determined and measurable performance criteria and that such criteria take into account the risk undertaken to achieve a given result. - b) Promote sustainability of the company and include non-financial criteria that are geared towards creating long term value, such as compliance with rules and internal operating procedures and risk management and control policies. - c) Are based upon balancing short-, medium- and long-term objectives, permitting the reward of continuous achievement over a period of time long enough to judge creation of sustainable value such that the benchmarks used for evaluation are not comprised of one-off, seldom occurring or extraordinary events.
+- a) Are linked to pre-determined and measurable performance criteria and that such criteria take into account the risk incurred to achieve a given result. - b) Promote sustainability of the company and include non-financial criteria that are geared towards creating long term value, such as compliance with the company's rules and internal operating procedures and with its risk management and control policies. - c) Are based upon balancing short-, medium- and long-term objectives, permitting the reward of continuous performance over a period long enough to assess its contribution to the sustainable creation value such that the elements used to measure performance are not associated only with one-off, occasional or extraordinary events.